This post may contain affiliate links. Read my full disclosure policy.

 A shrub is a flavorful fruit-infused “drinking vinegar” to use in cocktails, mocktails, vinaigrettes and sauces!
 A beautiful way to preserve summer’s bounty- plus they make a great hostess gift!

 Hey friends!
-What to try your hand at making a shrub?
+Want to try your hand at making a shrub?
 This one is infused with fresh juicy summer plums and shiso leaves- a marriage made in heaven!

-Of course, you can always sub other summer fruit and other herbs, simply use this as a basic guide for your own creations.
+Of course, you can always use other summer fruit or berries, different kinds of vinegars and herbs, and simply use this as a basic guide for your own creations.
 Here is another one, made with Rhubarb!
 We’re so excited to see what you create.

 What is a shrub?

-A shrub is in essence a drinking vinegar, one that has been infused with fruit (typically) and sweetened, that can be added to cocktails, or mocktails (with mineral water) or dressings and vinaigrettes.
+A shrub is a drinking vinegar, made with fruit or berries, vinegar and sugar.
+Shrubs can be added to cocktails, or mocktails (with mineral water) or dressings and vinaigrettes.
 It’s a great way to preserve summer flavors all the way into winter.

 How to make a shrub (in a nutshell):